kurtkanaskie/apigee-api-facade-v1/README.md

 # Apigee API Facade for Apigee X - KVMs

-This API proxy provides a solution to KVM entry creation for CI/CD and allows existing KVM representations to be used in the same as they were in the Edge API (Previous Gen Apigee).
-It is a facade API that intercepts Apigee API requests and executes KVM policies to update KVM entries.
+This API proxy provides a solution to KVM entry creation for CI/CD and allows existing KVM representations to be used the same as they were in the Edge API (Previous Gen Apigee).
+It is a facade API that intercepts Apigee API requests and executes KVM policies on the fly, to update KVM entries.
 The proxy is deployed to the environment in which the KVM entries are to be created.

 The URL where `apigee-facade-api` proxy was deployed is used within Maven as the `apigee.hosturl` in the environment profile [pom](test/maven-kvms/pom.xl).
 ```